 |Pencil.
 Shown for an article that is checked-out.|

 Warning.
 Shown for placed Studio Server files (images, Layout Modules, and spreadsheets) when a newer version of the file is available.

 Note: To see these icons, choose View > Screen Mode > Normal.

-Studio for InDesign contains 2 features which both make use of text variables:
+Studio for InDesign contains features which make use of text variables: